applicaster/developer.applicaster.com/book/dev-env/iOS.md

 ```

 This podspec will also generate a bundle for the dynamic framework.
-If this is not needed - feel free to remove the resources section.
+If this is not needed, feel free to remove the resources section.

 Please refer to [Cocoapod's Guides](https://guides.cocoapods.org) for more info about advanced uses of cocoapods.
-This pod spec can be either hosted on one of Applicaster's repository, official Cocoapods specs repository or any other open git repository.
+This pod spec can be either hosted on one of Applicaster's repositories, official Cocoapods specs repository or any other open git repository.

-Note: While possible to host the podspecs specs directory inside the code library - please try to avoid this.
+Note: While possible to host the podspecs specs directory inside the code library, please try to avoid this.
 This method is not efficient.

 ## Starting a new project